 Simplify attendance and time-off tracking by moving your timecards to the cloud.
 Patriot’s small business time and attendance software add-on integrates with our payroll software.
 View and approve employee time cards, then send them to payroll in one integrated system.
 Try both for free today.

-This article has been updated from its original publish date of 08/30/2012.
+This article has been updated from its original publication date of August 30, 2012.

 This is not intended as legal advice; for more information, please click here.